jackhwl/go-lang/React_Go/Readme.md

   - Returning a list of movies as JSON
   - Connecting the front end to the back end API
   - Enabling CORS middleware
+  - Enabling React's proxy to the back end API